Special Educational Needs, Disability & Equality

 Additionally Resourced Provision

-We are proud of our Additional Resource Provision for children with moderate and severe learning difficulties.
+We are proud of our Additional Resource Provision (ARP) for children with complex, multiple learning difficulties.

 Known as our Learning Centre, or Cherry Class, it is a specialist resource centre on which our own staff can draw.
 The 12-place resource base meets the needs of pupils from Year 3 through to Year 6 and is staffed by specialist teachers and a range of support staff.

 All the children in our ARP all have statements of special educational needs/ Education Health Care Plans and places are allocated by the local education authority.
 Usually parents of a child who may be suitable for a place are referred to us for an initial discussion about suitability from either an educational psychologist or school special needs co-ordinator.

 Inclusion and integration are core principles in our school so all of our ARP children are registered in a mainstream class and depending on their level of need, their timetables will be divided between the mainstream class and the ARP classroom.

 Our ARP children also mix with mainstream peers every break and lunch time; they attend whole school celebrations, year group trips, including residential trips and can also attend clubs and lunchtime activities.